Nuclear Reactor Safeguarding with Neutrino Detection for MOX Loading Verification: Results

 \subsection{Application to Continuous Monitoring}

 Next, we explore the effect of different observation periods.
 We use a detector with a 20\% detector efficiency and no background.
-Neutrino count rates are produced using the PRL2023 model.
-We explore observation periods ranging from 45 days to 540 days; five hundred and forty days is the average amount of time between the two reactor refuelings.
+We explore observation periods ranging from 45 days to 540 days; five hundred and forty days is the average amount of time between reactor refuelings.

-\Cref{fig:lineplot_dt} shows the results for several different observation periods.
-With an observation period of 45 days, more than half of the core could be diverted without our test distinguishing it.
-However, for a longer measurement period, the discriminatory power improves: for a measurement period of 540 days, the test can distinguish between reactors with a 7\% difference in fuel loading.
-For reactors with different MPFs the neutrino count rate evolution is different for all times, so longer observation periods increase the difference in our test statistic for different fuels. \Cref{fig:resolution_vs_dt} shows the relationship between the maximum of the line plots and the measurement period.
+With an observation period of 45 days, more than half of the core could be diverted without our test distinguishing it. \Cref{fig:lineplot_dt} shows the results for several different longer observation periods, where the discriminatory power improves.
+For a measurement period of 540 days, the test can distinguish between reactors with a 7\% difference in fuel loading.

+\Cref{fig:resolution_vs_dt} shows the relationship between the maximum resolution vs MPF and the measurement period.
 We explored 100 different values of $\Delta t$ ranging from 6 days to 600 days.
 The divertable core fraction is indeed inversely proportional to the length of the observation period.
-The $p=0.01$ curve in \cref{fig:resolution_vs_dt} is only slightly higher than the $p=0.05$ curve, implying that a confidence level above the 95\% threshold may be reasonably achievable for many deployments.
+The $p=0.01$ curve in Fig.~\ref{fig:resolution_vs_dt} is only slightly higher than the $p=0.05$ curve, implying that a confidence level above the 95\% threshold may be reasonably achievable for many deployments.

 We can see in \cref{fig:resolution_vs_efficiency,fig:resolution_vs_bg,fig:resolution_vs_dt} that lower background, higher efficiency, and longer observation times lead to a higher discriminatory power.
 We find that increasing efficiency leads to diminishing returns, while the effect of reducing background is linear.
-However, this trade-off is deployment specific---the slopes of the lines in \cref{fig:resolution_vs_bg} depend on the declared MPF (steeper for larger MPFs), and practical background reduction techniques may have higher order effects (e.g. harsher energy cuts leading to a lower neutrino detection rate).
+However, this trade-off is deployment specific---the slopes of the lines in Fig.~\ref{fig:resolution_vs_bg} depend on the declared MPF (steeper for larger MPFs).
+Also, practical background reduction techniques may have higher order effects, such as the institution of more restrictive energy cuts leading to a lower neutrino detection rate.